List of ambassadors of Peru to South Africa

-The Extraordinary and Plenipotentiary Ambassador of Peru to the Republic of South Africa is the official representative of the Republic of Peru to the Republic of South Africa.
+The extraordinary and plenipotentiary ambassador of Peru to the Republic of South Africa is the official representative of the Republic of Peru to the Republic of South Africa.

 The ambassador in South Africa is also accredited to "Sub-Saharan Africa".
 While this term is not defined, the embassy is explicitly accredited to Mozambique and Zambia.

-Both countries established relations in 1994, and have maintained them since.
-Peru opened an embassy in Pretoria in 1994 and South Africa maintains an embassy in Lima.
+Both countries reestablished relations in 1994, and have maintained them since.
+Peru opened an embassy in Pretoria in 1994 and South Africa maintained an embassy in Lima until 2021.

 List of representatives

+As of 2024, seven ambassadors have serviced the embassy in South Africa.